EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL compose message_3 as follows:

-*  Compute COSE_Sign1 as defined in section 4.4 of {{RFC8152}}, using algorithm SIG_U, the private key of Party U, and the following parameters.
+*  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using algorithm SIG_U, the private key of Party U, and the following parameters.
 The unprotected header MAY contain parameters (e.g. alg).

    * protected = { xyz : ID_CRED_U }